joelouthan/Theologicus/src/genesis/genesis02-4-25.md

 ## The Word

->Psalms 1:2-3 (CSB) Instead, his delight is in the LORD’s instruction,
+>Psalm 1:2-3 (CSB) Instead, his delight is in the LORD’s instruction,
 >and he meditates on it day and night.
 >He is like a tree planted beside flowing streams
 >that bears its fruit in its season,